-Role of peer educators 5 mins Role of Peer Educators The role of peer educators includes Powerpoint presentation Flipcharts
+Role of Peer Educators

+The role of peer educators includes:
-• Helping peers identify their needs and Posters

-concerns and seek education by sharing

-information and experiences about SGBV/

-VAWG and harmful practices, in a safe

-environment.

-Raising awareness about how to promote

-good health, SGBV/VAWG, child marriage

-and FGM, the causes, and complications

-Qualities of a peer educator that may arise from these incidents.
-Helping peers to understand that SGBV/VAWG and harmful practices are a violation of their human, sexual and reproductive rights.
-Dispelling myths and misconceptions about these practices and about health services.
-Dissemination of new information to peers and supporting them to be change agents in their communities.
-Counselling of peers and supporting them to make their own decisions.
-Serving as role models for promoting good health and preventing SGBV/VAWG and harmful practices.
-Providing information about available services for young people in the community and providing linkages to services.
-Engaging men and boys to support the efforts to prevent these incidents and protect women and girls.
-Qualities of a Peer Educator In order to be successful, peer educators should have the following qualities: P patience to seek new knowledge and share with others, to listen and communicate effectively and with humour and a positive attitude, and to deal with difficult situations and difficult people.
-E emergetic to understand how others feel, their emotions, their thoughts, and their language.
-E energetic to keep learning new things, and to keep educating others.
-Continuous learning helps them to see things from various perspectives.
-R resourceful to adapt to changing situations and changing needs of other group members.
-S supportive in a non-judgmental manner, and with privacy and confidentiality.
+- Helping peers identify their needs and concerns and seek education by sharing information and experiences about SGBV/VAWG and harmful practices, in a safe environment. - Raising awareness about how to promote good health, SGBV/VAWG, child marriage and FGM, the causes, and complications that may arise from these incidents. - Helping peers to understand that SGBV/VAWG and harmful practices are a violation of their human, sexual and reproductive rights. - Dispelling myths and misconceptions about these practices and about health services. - Dissemination of new information to peers and supporting them to be change agents in their communities. - Counselling of peers and supporting them to make their own decisions. - Serving as role models for promoting good health and preventing SGBV/VAWG and harmful practices. - Providing information about available services for young people in the community and providing linkages to services. - Engaging men and boys to support the efforts to prevent these incidents and protect women and girls.

+Qualities of a Peer Educator

+In order to be successful, peer educators should have the following qualities:

+- P: Patience to seek new knowledge and share with others, to listen and communicate effectively and with humour and a positive attitude, and to deal with difficult situations and difficult people. - E: Empathetic to understand how others feel, their emotions, their thoughts, and their language. - E: Energetic to keep learning new things, and to keep educating others.
+Continuous learning helps them to see things from various perspectives. - R: Resourceful to adapt to changing situations and changing needs of other group members. - S: Supportive in a non-judgmental manner, and with privacy and confidentiality.
 They should be able to make decisions, encourage others to make decisions regarding their needs, and link them to services.
-Powerpoint presentation Flipcharts Posters ------------------------------ --- ---

-Approach to peer educa- tion 15 mins Approach to Peer Education Peer educators can reach their peers in small groups or as individuals in various settings in their communities and Powerpoint presentation Flipcharts Posters schools.
-They may also reach them based on linkages or FUSICIS referral from others that they have interacted with previ- ously.
-Peer educators will need to keep abreast of, and continu- ously be updated on the following information: An estimate of size of the problem of SGBV/ VAWG and harmful practices in their community.
-Areas of high concentration of SGBV/VAWG and harmful practices in their community.
-Safe and private areas that can be used for peer education (safe spaces).
-Other peer educators in their community working on the same issues or on different issues.
-Services available in their communities including SRH services, social services, police, lawyers and courts.
-How to access available services including directions, transportation, costs, and administra tive processes.
+Approach to Peer Education

+Peer educators can reach their peers in small groups or as individuals in various settings in their communities and schools.
+They may also reach them based on linkages or referral from others that they have interacted with previously.

+Peer educators will need to keep abreast of, and be continuously updated on the following information:

+- An estimate of size of the problem of SGBV/VAWG and harmful practices in their community. - Areas of high concentration of SGBV/VAWG and harmful practices in their community. - Safe and private areas that can be used for peer education (safe spaces). - Other peer educators in their community working on the same issues or on different issues. - Services available in their communities including SRH services, social services, police, lawyers and courts.

+How to access available services including directions, transportation, costs, and administrative processes.

 Based on this, peer educators can plan how often to meet with their peers, where, and whether they will collaborate with other peer educators in their community.
+This information will also help them to plan referrals and linkages with services.
+Peer educators need to recognize their limits and refer to the appropriate professional for services as the need arises.

+Preparing for Peer Education

-This infor- mation will also help them to plan referrals and linkages with services.
-Peer educators need to recognize their lim- its and refer to the appropriate professional for services as the need arises.
-Preparing for peer education In order to obtain the support of the community, peer ed- ucators will need to conduct advocacy to the key stake- holders in their communities to ensure that they are aware of the role they intend to play and their planned activities.
-They will also need to create rapport with ser- vice providers in the various sectors to facilitate referral and follow-up.
+In order to obtain the support of the community, peer educators will need to conduct advocacy to the key stakeholders in their communities to ensure that they are aware of the role they intend to play and their planned activities.
+They will also need to create rapport with service providers in the various sectors to facilitate referral and follow-up.